Introduction to Telepresence

 Do fast local development of a single service, even if that service depends on other services in your cluster.
 Make a change to your service, save, and you can immediately see the new service in action.

 Use any tool installed locally to test/debug/edit your service.
-For example, you can use a debugger!
+For example, you can use a debugger or IDE!

 Make your local development machine operate as if it's part of your Kubernetes cluster.
 If you've got an application on your machine that you want to run against a service in the cluster -- it's easy to do.